neagix/Go-SDL/README.md

 # Introduction

-This is an improved version of 0xe2-0x9a-0x9b's [Go-SDL](https://github.com/0xe2-0x9a-0x9b/Go-SDL) currently mantained by neagix.
+This is an improved version of neagix's improved verison of 0xe2-0x9a-0x9b's [Go-SDL](https://github.com/0xe2-0x9a-0x9b/Go-SDL).

-The improvements/differences are:
+The improvements over/differences to neagix's version are:

-* audio callback support
+* working event loop under Windows
-* downstreaming support
+* support for RWops

-There is a nice and fully working PC speaker buzzer example in examples/callback.

-# Known issues

-The re-designed audio system supports only signed 16bit samples, but writing the others is as easy as a copy/paste.

 # Installation